chaturay/serverless-artillery/README.md

 <img src="docs/Architecture.gif">

-- Serverless-artillery generates the requests to run the specified tests using load generating Lambda function, that is deployed and invoked on AWS along with other assets.
+- Serverless-artillery generates the requests to run the specified tests using load generating Lambda function, which is deployed and invoked on AWS along with other assets.
-  -  Naming format is `serverless-artillery-<optional-unique-string-><stage default:dev>-loadGenerator`.
+  -  Naming format is `<customized-service-name default:serverless-artillery>-<optional-unique-string-><stage default:dev>-loadGenerator`.
 For example, `serverless-artillery-dev-loadGenerator` or `serverless-artillery-XnBa473psJ-dev-loadGenerator`.
 - It has an ephimeral architecture.
 It only exists as long as you need it.
 - It runs Artillery.io node package in AWS Lambda function.
-  - Each lambda function can only generate a certain amount of load, and can only run for up to five minutes (five minutes was a built-in limitation of AWS Lambda) (now 15 minutes).
+  - Each lambda function can only generate a certain amount of load, and can only run for up to five minutes (five minutes was a built-in limitation of AWS Lambda.
+Now it has been raised to 15 minutes).
   - Given these limitations, it is often necessary to invoke more lambdas - both to scale horizontally (to generate higher load) as well as handing off the work to a new generation of lambdas before their run-time has expired.
 - Above diagram shows how Serverless Artillery solves this problem.
-  - It first runs the Lamdba function in a **control** mode.
+  - It first runs the Lamdba function in a **controller** mode.
 It examines the submitted load config JSON/YAML script (this is identical to the original “servered” [Artillery.io](https://artillery.io/) script).
 This script is also referred to as original script.
-If the load exceeds what a single lambda is configured to handle, then the load config is chopped up into workloads achievable by a single lambda.
+If the load in the original script exceeds what a single lambda is configured to handle, then the load config is chopped up into workloads achievable by a single lambda.
-  - Control lambda then invokes as many **worker** lambdas as necessary to generate the load.
-Controller lambda basses a script to worker lambda that is created by chopping up the original script.
+  - Controller lambda then invokes as many **worker** lambdas as necessary to generate the load.
+Controller lambda passes a script to worker lambda that is created by chopping up the original script.
   - Towards the end of the Lambda runtime the controller lambda invokes a new controller lambda to produce load for the remaining duration.
 - The result of the load test can be reported to CloudWatch, InfluxDB or Datadog through plugins and then visualized with CloudWatch, Grafana or Datadog dashboard.